You may have noticed a letter at the end of your Medicare number and wondered what it stands for.

 Relationships to the Primary Beneficiary Codes

-When you are the child of a primary claimant, code “C” will appear.
+If you are the biological or adopted child of the primary beneficiary, Code “C” will appear on your Medicare card.
+Suffixes following “C” further specify your relationship to the primary beneficiary in terms of birth order.
 Suffixes following “C” indicate your relationship to the primary claimant.
-“C1” means you are the first child, “C2” means you are the second child and so forth.
+“C1” means you are the first child, “C2” means you are the second child, and so forth.

 Eligibility due to Disability, or Special Circumstances